Dineshs91/writer-share/README.md

 **Write.
 Format.
 Share**

-In a tweet you are limited to 280 characters.
-You also cannot format the text to your liking.
+Have you ever wanted to share your thoughts on social media as an image?
+A tweet is barren as you cannot format the text.

-Writer share helps you with this.
-1st, you get to share your writing as an image and 2nd you can format it with the built-in tools.
+Writer share allows you to share your thoughts with formatted text.

 ![App](https://github.com/Dineshs91/writer-share/blob/main/app.png)